Olli Jokinen: International play

-Post playing career
+Post-playing career

 After Jokinen retired from hockey in 2015, he created the South Florida Hockey Academy, along with former Florida Panthers players Tomáš Vokoun and Radek Dvořák.
 While his professional hockey career began to dwindle down, he expressed an interest in coaching, and in February 2021, he was hired to coach the team Mikkelin Jukurit in Liiga, which is the highest level hockey league in Finland.
 After his first season with Jukurit, which he led to second place in regular season, Jokinen was awarded the Kalevi Numminen trophy.

 In 2024 Olli Jokinen took over as the head coach of Timrå IK, which plays in the SHL.
 The Swedish team announced the contract, Jokinen's contract is a 2+1 model.
 So, in addition to two seasons, the contract includes one option year.

 In 2025 his contract with Timrå IK was terminated and he returned to Liiga and took over as the head coach of HIFK.
 The Finnish team announced the contract, Jokinen's contract is once again a 2+1 model.
+In the 2025–26 Liiga season Jokinens Team HIFK had a lot of bad luck with injuries and finished the season disappointingly in the first playoff round losing to KalPa.
+Starting into the 2026–27 Liiga season HIFK signed several players following Jokinens preferred squad such as Niko Huuhtanen and Linus Nässén who played for Jokinen at Mikkeli Jukurit or Tim Juel or Lukas Pilö who were at Timrå IK under Jokinen.